-Buzz 2 2008 an animation video, sound, glass, bacteria and wine installation.
+Buzz 2 2008 is an animation video, sound, glass, bacteria, and wine installation.

-This animation, sound and glass installation amplifies all forms of networks as they support and are related to the networks of wine producers that are at the center of commerce internationally.
-The bacterial networks (yeast bacteria and Leuconostoc oenos bacteria seen as animation) which support the wine fermentation are also made visible as are the sounds of bees, telephony, satellite networks, which support this world wide wine distribution.
+The bacterial networks (yeast bacteria and Leuconostoc Oenos bacteria seen as animation) which support the wine fermentation are also made visible, as are the sounds of bees, telephony, and satellite networks, which support this worldwide wine distribution.

-While the bee networks buzz and the telephonic networks beep and the satellite networks autonomously vibrate with human and machinic activity our own digestive systems become part of this network as the ingesting of wine influences and further extends our social networks.
+While the bee networks buzz and the telephonic networks beep, and the satellite networks autonomously vibrate with human and machinic activity, our digestive systems become part of this network as the ingesting of wine influences and further extends our social networks.

-As you drink your wine, I think it important to acknowledge the yeast bacteria, bees, flowers, grapes, computers and satellites, all autonomous intertwined networks expressing symbiogenesis at different scales.
+As you drink your wine, I think it essential to acknowledge the yeast bacteria, bees, flowers, grapes, computers, and satellites, all autonomous intertwined networks expressing a natural and machine symbiogenesis at different scales.

 The animation of yeast cells was produced in Cinema 4D with particle systems.
-The sound mixing is from various sources both live and reprocessed in Garage Band.
-High definition, sound and animation all composited in Adobe Aftereffects.
+The sound mixing is from various sources, both live and reprocessed in Garage Band.
+High definition, sound, and animation are all composited in Adobe Aftereffects.

-Production of this work was at Pilchuck Glass School in Stanwood Washinton.
+This work was produced at Pilchuck Glass School in Stanwood, Washinton.